 This school isn't a formal school of jurisprudence, but yet some American jurists believe that law consists of pronouncements of the courts.
 They emphasize on what the courts ought to or may do rather than abstract logical reasoning from general principles and on the inarticulate ideological premises underlying a legal system.

 Prominent jurists of this thought are Holmes, Gray and Jerome Frank.

 The nature and meaning of law have been understood by various jurists differently.
 There is no unanimous consensus between them on the meaning of the law.
 The reason for such differences is that different jurists have understood the law in light of different societal conditions.
 However, each school has had its impact and continues to play a significant role.
-It is the total of all the schools and their critics which has enabled to build up a complete and rounded picture of the concept of law.
-The word ‘jurisprudence’ remains defined, it means the study of law.
-Therefore, the value of jurisprudence cannot be underestimated both as a legal discipline and its relation with other social sciences.
+It is the total of all the schools and their critics which has enabled them to build up a complete and rounded picture of the concept of law.
+The word ‘jurisprudence' remains defined, it means the study of law.
+Therefore, the value of jurisprudence cannot be underestimated both as a legal discipline and its relation to other social sciences.